odinokov/WSL_VC/README.md

-## How to install WSL and Visual Studio on Windows
+## How to install WSL and Visual Studio Code on Windows

 1. **Install WSL**:
 	1. press **`Win Key` +` R`**